We all know them as the stinging coral that causes an irritating rash whenever you touch them

 Eating only sustainably caught fish and talking about these issues more to make others aware.

 When it comes to diving we can choose tour operators who care for the environment when booking our trips.
 Also, be conscious of our direct impact.
-Making sure we practice neutral buoyancy, not touching corals whilst diving and being aware of our fins whilst under and upon the water.
+Making sure we practice our neutral buoyancy.
+Do not touch corals whilst diving and being aware of our fins whilst under and upon the water.

 If you would like to talk further about any of these issues or if you would like a little helping hand with your buoyancy why not pop into the shop and have a look at the ‘coral identification’ module we offer, or talk to one of us about taking your ‘Perfect Buoyancy’ Specialty to improve your under water presence.